 During the procedure, the surgeon removes only the diseased endothelial cells.
 The donor tissue is cut specially to replace these cells and sized appropriately for your eye.
 It is then carefully folded, inserted into the eye and positioned, and the surgeon injects an air bubble underneath the cornea.
 The air bubble allows for adherence of the new transplant.
 A few stitches are placed to close the incision.
 These are buried and do not usually ever need to be removed.

 After surgery, it is important that you remain positioned supine (flat on your back) as much as possible for the first 48 hours.
 This gives the air bubble sufficient time to allow the new donor cornea to attach properly.

 Full Thickness Cornea Transplant (Penetrating Keratoplasty)

-A full thickness cornea transplant also know as a penetrating keratoplasty is a surgical form of corneal transplantation that removes the entire (all layers of the cornea) and a new donor cornea is used for replacement.
+A full thickness cornea transplant, also known as a Penetrating Keratoplasty, is a surgical form of corneal transplantation that removes the entire cornea (all layers) and a new donor cornea is used for replacement.
 This type of transplant is indicated for those patients that have diseases or scars that affect all layers of the cornea or have corneas that are severely abnormally shaped.
-The new cornea is stitched into place and the stitches are usually removed after a year.
-It may take this long for vision to be restored to satisfactory levels as well, requiring many patients to wear glasses or contact lenses after this procedure, but may be the only option to restore vision in severe corneal disease.
+The new cornea is stitched into place, and the stitches are slowly removed after 6 months.
+It may take 12-18 months for vision to be restored to satisfactory levels.
+Many patients still require glasses or contact lenses after this procedure, but it may be the only option to restore vision in severe corneal disease.